-Reimbursements are made to repay the employee for personal/out-of-pocket expenses made in pursuit of his/her higher education.
+Reimbursements are made to repay the employee for personal/out-of-pocket expenses made in pursuit of their higher education.
 Hoke County Schools will provide course reimbursements for the following employees:

 - 1. Teacher assistants working towards a 4 year degree in the field of education, - 2.
-Lateral entry teachers completing coursework, and - 3.
+Residency model teachers completing coursework, and - 3.
 Teachers and other support personnel working on a graduate, Ed.S, masters or doctorate degree towards certification in the field of education.
-(Doctoral candidates will only be reimbursed for course work and two semesters of dissertation writing.)
+(Doctoral candidates will only be reimbursed for coursework and two semesters of dissertation writing.)